JHL328/Awesome-MoE-RL/README.md

 ## Stack (Papers to Review)
+Reasoning with Sampling: Your Base Model is Smarter Than You Think

 MiniMax-M1: Scaling Test-Time Compute Efficiently with Lightning Attention

 The Art of Scaling Reinforcement Learning Compute for LLMs